jtwotimes/PokeApiNet/README.md

 ```

 To see all the resources that are available, see the [PokeAPI docs site](https://pokeapi.co/docs/v2.html).

+Internally, `PokeApiClient` uses an instance of the `HttpClient` class.
+As such, instances of `PokeApiClient` are [meant to be instantiated once and re-used throughout the life of an application.](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient?view=netcore-3.1#remarks)

 ## Navigation URLs
 PokeAPI uses navigation urls for many of the resource's properties to keep requests lightweight, but require subsequent requests in order to resolve this data.
 Example: